 If you want to see Leighton Meester’s eyes light up, just ask her about mixtapes.
 Sitting in a corner booth at Marmalade, a Valley café decked out with decorate plates and other wall tchotchkes that remind her of Florida, where she spent most of her youth, Leighton is zealously recalling the mixtapes that introduced her to alternative music when she was nine years old.
 It was her brother who showed her that a music world beyond Britney Spears and N*SYNC existed.
 “I was able to outgrow and shun the popular music,” she says in between bites of bread she’s dipped in her split pea soup.

 Almost 20 years later, Meester is now doing the same service to her young following, which started with her leading role as Blair Waldorf on the CW soap Gossip Girl.
-Only there’s no mixtape—instead Meester is sharing her own music with her debut album Heartstrings, a dreamy, sun-soaked collection of melancholic pop music that pays homage to some of her favorite singer-songwriters like Joni Mitchell and Sheryl Crow, who’s longtime producer Jeff Trott helped refine Meester’s new sound.
+Only there’s no mixtape—instead Meester is sharing her own music with her debut album Heartstrings, a dreamy, sun-soaked collection of melancholic pop that pays homage to some of her favorite singer-songwriters like Joni Mitchell and Sheryl Crow, who’s longtime producer Jeff Trott helped refine Meester’s new sound.

 Just like the days when she traded mixtapes on the school bus, Meester still has no interest in what’s on the radio, or rather, landing on the radio.
 She’s already done that.
-While filming her drama-filled show about Manhattan trust fund kids acting like adults, Meester was approached by the party-pop band Cobra to lend her vocals to “Good Girls Go Bad,” a song that mirrored her character’s trajectory and landed on the top 10 charts.
+While filming her drama-filled show about Manhattan trust fund kids acting like adults, Meester was approached by the party-pop band Cobra Starship to lend her vocals to “Good Girls Go Bad,” a song that mirrored her character’s trajectory and landed in the top 10.
 But, after Meester signed to Republic, and realized she was being pulled in a pop direction, she walked away from the experience, picked up a guitar, headed to Budapest, and started on the sound she wanted all along, pain-laced folk songs.

 This experience also marked the last time any parallel could be drawn between Meester’s Gossip Girl character and her solo music.
 Heartstrings is not an record made by Blair Waldorf, nor would anyone with ears and an appreciation for self-willed music wish it to be.
-The nine song collection is Meester at her most personal, embracing lonely hours and having to put on a show for the outside world; it’s the sonic diary of a sharp-witted, sardonic actress, who, by the way, has really good taste in music.
+The nine-song collection is Meester at her most personal, embracing lonely hours and having to put on a show for the outside world; it’s the sonic diary of a sharp-witted, sardonic actress, who, by the way, has really good taste in music.

-It’s also an especially brave move for an artist who could sell records based on the fame of her name if she wanted.
+It’s also an especially brave move for an artist who could sell records based alone on the fame of her name if she wanted.
 Meester went an indie route instead, developing her own service deal at Vagrant Records (a label synonymous with emo and The Get Up Kids), where she self-funded her full-length—a batch of songs that couldn’t be further from the music holding court at the top of the charts right now.

 “I’m not necessarily trying to make a living off music or get into the Top 40, and it’s so much more comfortable that way,” Meester says, her arms casually folded on the table.
 “I wrote these songs in the last few years and they’re still as meaningful as when I first wrote them, if not more.
 I want that to continue.
 That’s the kind of music I listen to.”